YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ September 26th, 2024.
+Our paper ScaleKD, a compelling work that could transfer the scalable property of pre-trained large vision transformer models to smaller target models of any type without need of large-scale pre-training data, is accepted to NeurIPS 2024.
 + May 2nd, 2024.
 Our work KernelWarehouse, which advances dynamic convolution research towards substantially better parameter efficiency and representation power, is accepted to ICML 2024.
 + March 28th, 2024.
 I will be serving as an Area Chair (AC) for NeurIPS 2024.
 + February 27th, 2024.
-Our work SSD-KD, the first work for super-fast and high-performance data-free knowledge distillation with a new concept of "small scale data inversion", is accepted to CVPR 2024.
+Our paper SSD-KD, the first work for super-fast and high-performance data-free knowledge distillation with a new concept of "small scale data inversion", is accepted to CVPR 2024.
 + September 22nd, 2023.
 Our paper Af-DCD, a new augmentation-free dense contrastive distillation framework for efficient semantic segmentation, is accepted to NeurIPS 2023.
 + April 25th, 2023.
 Our paper Ske2Grid, a progressive representation learning framework conditioned on transforming human skeleton graph into an up-sampled grid representation for skeleton based action recognition, is accepted to ICML 2023.
 + February 28th, 2023.
 Our paper Sparks is accepted to CVPR 2023.  <!--scored with 5/5/4-->